Skip to Main Content

 “There’s an excitement using an existing resource for a new purpose,” Giesey said.
 “There’s a history.
 People have made memories there.
 They’ve had their own experiences decades before and you’re able to maintain that feeling.
 That’s really what led me to choose Michigan State over other schools—that they invested in those resources.”

-The university has embraced using students on similar projects over the years, but not all of them are part of the construction management program.
+The university has embraced using students on similar projects over the years and not all of them are part of the construction management program.
 Engineers, architects and even communications majors have cut their teeth with real-world experience in the field.

 “It’s a good way to get them exposure as they’re going to school,” said MSU project manager Andy Linebaugh who worked closely with Giesey at Chittenden.
 “If you ask any of them, they would say to a person that it was advantageous to competing for jobs once they graduated.”